NSCoder/Joybox-Documentation/learn-this/easy/round-4/index.markdown

 end
 ```

-Well is not a mistery that if we run the game at this time we should not see any diference at all, so lets add a sprite to the **game_layer.rb**:
+If we run the game at this time we should not see any difference at all, so lets add a sprite to the **game_layer.rb**:

 ```ruby
 def on_enter